This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Weight loss or gain

-Other tests and treatments you may need:
+Other tests or treatments you may need:

 - Your healthcare provider will order tests to check how the chemo is working.
 Tests will also check for problems that chemo may cause.
 Blood and urine tests are used to check your blood cell levels, kidney function, and liver function.
 X-ray, CT, or MRI pictures will show if your tumor has shrunk.
 These tests will also show if cancer has spread to other places in your body.